semantic-flow/sflo-dendron-notes/sflow.md

 ## Features

-- an [[sflow.concept.mesh-repo]] could have files/distributions for more than one namespace, so it should have each of those namespaces segregated by a top-level folder
+- an [[sflo.concept.mesh-repo]] could have files/distributions for more than one namespace, so it should have each of those namespaces segregated by a top-level folder